Badlands (1990 video game)

-Badlands is a 1989 arcade video game published by Atari Games.
+Badlands is a 1990 arcade video game published by Atari Games.
 It was ported by Domark under the Tengen label to the Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum.
 The game is a re-themed version of Atari's previous racing games Super Sprint and Championship Sprint with the addition of vehicular combat.
-Badlands is set in the aftermath of a nuclear war and races around abandoned wastelands with many hazards.
-Three gun-equipped cars race around a track to win prizes.
+It is set in the aftermath of a nuclear war, and has three gun-equipped cars race around abandoned, hazardous wastelands to win prizes.

 Gameplay

 Badlands pits three cars against each other in a three lap race around a small, single-screen circuit.
 Bonuses are present in the form of wrenches which can be traded for goods such as extra speed, extra acceleration or better tires.

 Unlike the Sprint games, Badlands expands upon the formula, taking place in a post-apocalyptic environment and equipping each of the players with cannons.
 In reality, the cannons do little except to slow cars down by repeatedly shooting at them, but the shop between levels offers the possibility of arming the car with missiles which will destroy the target car, placing it at a severe disadvantage as a replacement is brought onto the track, taking a few seconds.

 The tracks also featured a number of new obstacles, including mines and retractable barricades.